As a parent of a first walker it can be confusing to know when to put shoes on your child. Which is why I have written this article.

 WHEN DOES A CHILD START TO WALK?

 The average age is between 12 and 15 months.
 Less than 60% of children are walking at a year old and only 3% are walking alone at 9 months.
 Never ‘push’ your child to walk early.
 Let them learn to walk in their own time.
 Crawling for a long as possible is best for your child.
 Crawling develops near vision which is important for later skills such as reading and writing.
 It also increases breathing capacity which is fundamental in the early phases of speech.

 The first thing to look for isn’t the shoes themselves.
-You must look for a fully trained and qualified fitter that you can trust.
-Someone that can answer all your questions honestly and that hopefully, you can build a relationship with for years to come as you’ll be buying LOTS of shoes for your little one over their childhood.
-Ask around.
-Friends with older children will give you their recommendations.
-Do your homework.
-Once you’ve selected a fitter in a store then it’s time to look for shoes.
+You must look for a fully trained and qualified fitter that you can trust (that's us!)
+We can answer all your questions honestly and hopefully, we can build a relationship with you for years to come as you’ll be buying LOTS of shoes for your little one over their childhood.

 When you go in to purchase shoes, don’t have a preconceived idea about exactly what you want.
-Have a vague idea but be totally open to the fitter showing you options that are suitable for your child.
-A fully qualified and experienced fitter will know their stock intimately and will be able to show you what will fit your child best.
+Have a vague idea but be totally open to different options that are suitable for your child.
+All our staff are fully qualified and experienced and we know our stock intimately and will be able to show you what will fit your child best.

 There are several different styles of shoes available for your child.
 Crib Shoes are soft leather or fabric shoes designed for “dressing up” your baby.
 These are the cutesy feel-good looking shoes.
 As long as they are a bit big whilst your newborn is not even weight bearing, you’ll be fine to fit those yourself.